singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 - peek(): Return the top of the stack.
 - is Empty(): Return true if and only if the stack is empty.

 Unlike an array, a stack does not offer constant-time access to the ith item.
-However, it does allow constant­ time adds and removes, as it doesn't require shifting elements around.
+However, it does allow constant-time adds and removes, as it doesn't require shifting elements around.

 We have provided simple sample code to implement a stack.
 Note that a stack can also be implemented using a linked list, if items were added and removed from the same side.